REALWorld Law

 United Arab Emirates - Dubai

-Real estate which is not designated for foreign ownership can only be owned by GCC nationals (ie nationals of the United Arab Emirates, Qatar, Kuwait, Oman, the Kingdom of Saudi Arabia and Bahrain), companies wholly owned by them or public joint-stock companies (PJSC).
+Real estate which is not designated for foreign ownership can only be owned by GCC nationals or companies wholly owned by them or public joint-stock companies (PJSC).
 Therefore, such nationals may use a local limited liability company (LLC), a Private Joint-stock Company (Private JSC), or in some cases a PJSC, if they wish to hold the real estate asset through a company.
 It is essential to include 'real estate' in the 'permitted activities' of the company authorized by the Dubai Economic Department.

-Foreigners (ie nationals of countries other than those forming the GCC) can use an LLC, a PJSC or a Private JSC where the real estate is in a designated area but, under current laws governing the ownership of these vehicles, at least 51% of the shares in these vehicles must be held by a UAE national (or company owned by UAE nationals).
+Onshore LLCs established in the UAE (outside the free zones) have historically been subject to foreign investment laws which required at least 51% equity participation by a UAE national.
+The UAE’s new Commercial Companies Law which came into force on 2 January 2022, contains no general requirement for equity participation by a UAE national, however certain activities have been designated as having strategic impact (for example in the security and defence sector) and continue to require prescribed levels of local ownership.
+An offshore/free zone company can be 100% foreign owned.
 If the asset is to be wholly owned by foreigners (and therefore in a designated area), a Dubai land Department (DLD) Direction in 2011 confirmed that the shareholders are permitted by the law to use a 'JAFZA' offshore company only to purchase and register the land interest (regulated by the Jebel Ali Free Zone Authority in Dubai and 'accepted' by the DLD), and foreign companies in other jurisdictions are no longer permitted to register land ownership interests.
 The issue becomes more complicated if the intention is for the company to develop the land and sell units/villas etc. Specific advice must be sought in such circumstances.

 On 1 June 2021, the UAE Commercial Companies Law was amended to allow foreign shareholders to own up to 100% of UAE companies incorporated outside of the UAE's designated free zones (ie the onshore UAE companies) in certain sectors of the economy if such sectors do not appear on a list of strategic activities.
 The sectors of the economy currently listed as strategic include (i) security, defence and military activities; (ii) banks, exchange houses and finance companies; (iii) insurance; (iv) currency printing; (v) communications; (vi) Haj and Omra services; (vii) Quran centres and (viii) fisheries.